top of page

 Helping Families Through Perinatal Loss

-Our Mission: giving support to families who have suffered a perinatal loss by providing resources, making bereavement care packages for hospitals and clinics, sponsoring community events such as the Annual Remembrance Walk in October for Pregnancy & Infant Loss Awareness Month, and assisting with funeral costs when funds are available.
+Our Mission: Offer support to families who have experienced perinatal loss.
+We provide resources, make bereavement care packages, sponsor The Annual Remembrance Walk for Pregnancy & Infant Loss Awareness Month in October, and assist with funeral costs when funds are available.

 Who We Are

-Jen and Bryan Dombroski started the 501(c)(3) non-profit in honor of their daughter, Dakota, who suffered severe complications from a placental abruption during delivery.
-She was born February 13, 2016, and passed away peacefully in her mother's arms, three days later after life support was removed.
-They also have two sons, Zarek and Bennett.
+Jen and Bryan Dombroski started the 501(c)(3) non-profit in 2019 to honor their daughter, Dakota.
+She was born on February 13, 2016, and passed away three days later due to complications from a placental abruption.
+Dakota has an older brother, Zarek, and a younger brother, Bennett.

 Photo by Teresa Robertson